 Try to resist Ravani or Basbousa, a moist and light semolina syrup cake with a touch of rosewater to enhance the exotic middle-eastern in everyone.
 This cake is flour-free, coconut free and made with yoghurt and semolina flour.

 It should be noted semolina syrup cakes are popular everywhere around the middle-east as well as Eastern Europe.
-The Egyptians call it Basbousa, In Iran it is referred to as Revani and in southern Greece it is called Ravani.
-Wherever it came from, this distinctive cake is not popular without a good reason.
+The Egyptians call it Basbousa, In Iran, it is referred to as Revani and in southern Greece, it is called Ravani.
+Wherever it came from, this distinctive cake is popular with good reason.